 According to the FDPA 2017, employers may process such data where necessary in the employment context.

 Are there any formalities to obtain consent to process sensitive personal data?

 Consent to process sensitive personal data must be explicit.
 The general restrictions on consent, set out above, will also apply.
 This suggests a degree of formality, such as ticking a box containing the express words “I consent”.
 It is unlikely explicit consent could be obtained through a course of conduct.

 When must a data protection officer be appointed?

-> Data protection officers must also be appointed where required by national law.
-The new FDPA contains an additional mandatory obligation for non-public bodies if either: (i) at least ten persons are permanently involved in the automated processing of personal data; or (ii) in case of particularly hazardous processing situations (e.g. where a data protection impact assessment is required).
+Data protection officers must also be appointed where required by national law.
+The FDPA 2017 contains an additional mandatory obligation for non-public bodies if either: (i) at least twenty persons are permanently involved in the automated processing of personal data; or (ii) in case of particularly hazardous processing situations (e.g. where a data protection impact assessment is required).

-> What are the duties of the data protection officer?
+What are the duties of the data protection officer?